algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 ## A Random Walk in One Dimension

 In the rest of this chapter, we will look at $$1$$D examples to understand the Metropolis algorithm.
-Although the algorithm is not particularly efficient in just one dimension, it is much easier to understand and learn how to implement than in higher dimensions.
+Although the algorithm is not particularly efficient in just one dimension, it is much easier to understand in one dimension than in multiple dimensions.
 The Metropolis algorithm is very similar to a random walk, so let's first see how we can get a distribution from a random walk.

 <div style="text-align:center">